 - Government supplies and equipment that are shipped to non-Government addresses.

-- Contractors who fail to meet contract terms but are not penalized.
+- Contractors or grantees who fail to meet contract terms but are not penalized.

-- Contract documents that are altered, backdated, or modified.
+- Contract or grant documents that are altered, backdated, or modified.

-When managers, auditors, or investigators discover indicators like these, they can use lists and tools in USAID OIG’s Fraud Awareness Handbook to dig further.
+For more information regarding fraud indicators, USAID OIG has published USAID OIG’s Fraud Awareness Handbook.
 For fraud specific to COVID-19 response efforts, see OIG’s COVID-19 Fraud Reporting Fact Sheet.